Lally Stott: 1970s

+Death

-Stott was killed aged 32 in a traffic accident in 1977 while riding a small commuter bike close to his hometown of Prescot.
+Stott was killed aged 32 in a traffic accident on 3 June 1977 while riding a small commuter bike close to his hometown of Prescot.
+His motorbike had just been stolen, and Stott had retrieved the vehicle from the police just a few days before his death.
+On Lally's next bike trip after getting his stolen motorbike back, a car pulled out in front of him, and he hit a telegraph pole.
+He suffered head and leg injuries and died three days later.
 He is buried in St. Ann's Churchyard, Rainhill.